 IDV has released Speedtree 8.4 for Games on Mac & Windows platforms.
 That includes updates for the various game engine flavors – even Unity.
 Users can grab that from the Downloads page once they log into their account.

 In case you missed my previous posts (here and here), Speedtree 8 is compatible with Unity 2018.3 and later.
-It will also work with SineSpace in the next major release (you need a client app newer than version 2019.1b7).
+It will also work with SineSpace in the next major release (you need a 2019.2bx or later client).
 You can see trees I made in Speedtree 8 in my MicroSplat tutorial, check out a video of that below.

 Speedtree 8.4 Features